owenbrown/python_stack/NOTES.md

 ### Be careful reloading pages when testing flask.
 You may continue to get errors.
 Try to figure out the conditions unders which Flask reloads the server.

+### Flask - record details that burn up time
+Lot's information about how Flask, and the web generally, work feels arbitrary.

+For this reason, it's difficult to remember.
+Why remember something arbitrary and path dependent?

+And yet, the web is what is is.
+So, rather than burn time guessing and checking, write down the arbitrary details of how flask and the web work.

+### Forms
+Methods must be specified